 Exit route signs may be another good idea in a short term rental, particularly if the dwelling is large, and it would not be obvious how to get from a bedroom to the exit door.

 Should fire extinguishers be installed?
 This is a good question.
 Fire extinguishers are used by people who decide to put out a fire, instead of run to safety from the fire.
 The code is actually interested in whole classes of people choosing to run from a fire, at the risk of the building burning down.
 In other words, leave fire-fighting activities to the professionals.

 Finally, there are maintenance and upkeep items to think about.
 Appliances should be in working order.
 Fireplaces should be code compliant and in working order, with instructions for use.
 Kitchen hood exhausts should be cleaned of grease.

-The decision to rent one’s home on the short-term rental market should come with some thought about the life safety of the renter.
-Some homes will achieve acceptable levels of safety, others will be a challenge.
+A home on the short-term rental market should consider the life safety of the renter.
+Some homes will achieve acceptable levels of safety.
+Others will be a challenge.